aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/simple.rst

 An authorized data expert, e.g., that intends to simply change a certain definition of an existing attribute is better suited to apply this change via the front end.
 However, a data steward that intends to load a set of data dictionaries covering a certain data base is better off providing this documentation in an excel data dictionary.
-Furthermore, Aurelius Atlas provides a REST API (Lineage REST API) to establish a direct connection with the backend.
+Furthermore, Aurelius Atlas provides a REST API (Lineage REST API) to establish a direct connection with the back-end.
 This can be used to push technical data that is automatically collected from the IT infrastructure by applying a scan or reading the files.